 Documents like this were created by prisons to be forwarded to the police at the time of the prisoner’s release.
 The police referred to these pages for the person’s criminal history.
 This particular record was forwarded to the Penal and Gaols Branch of the Chief Secretary’s Department on 11 March 1874.

 In 1880 the record was forwarded to the Prosecution for Kelly’s trial, with instructions that the photographs were to be returned to Chief Commissioner Nicolson.

-Geary, James, arraigned and photographed at Supreme Court Hobart 1-3 December 1874
+Prisoner James GEARY, arraigned and photographed by T. J. NEVIN at Supreme Court Hobart 1-3 December 1874.

-Fisher, George, arraigned and photographed at the Supreme Court Hobart by Nevin, 1-3 December 1874
+Priosner George FISHER, arraigned and photographed at the Supreme Court Hobart by T. J. NEVIN, 1-3 December 1874.

 - The Supreme Court Mugshots taken by T.J Nevin from 1871 onwards

 - “Securing a Proper Likeness”: NSW, Victoria and Tasmania from 1871